GAMS-dev/gamspy/docs/user/parameter.rst

 The :meth:`gamspy.Smin` and :meth:`gamspy.Smax` operations are used to find the largest and smallest values over the domain of the index set or sets.
-The index for the ``Smin`` and ``Smax`` operators is specified in the same manner as in the index for the :meth:`gamspy.Smum` operator.
+The index for the ``Smin`` and ``Smax`` operators is specified in the same manner as in the index for the :meth:`gamspy.Sum` operator.
 In the following example we want to find the largest
 capacity: ::

     max_cap.assignment = Smax((i,m),capacity[i,m])